tdsticks/tdsticks.github.io/ABOUT.md

 A close friend and mentor approached me with an exciting job prospect as a web developer for BNP Media, a leading publishing company.
 Although it was a transition from my previous 3d work, the opportunity allowed me to expand my coding and development skills within a corporate environment.
 At BNP Media, I primarily used Flash Actionscript and Javascript to create a dynamic digital magazine platform for over 40 of the company's publications.
 Additionally, I gained invaluable experience collaborating with editors and publishers, as my department was the central hub for support and development of each publication, which each operated as a separate business entity.

 ##### With A Twist Stuido (start-up)
+While I was feeling like I had hit a plateau at BNP Media, a colleague from Armstrong-White approached me about a new VFX business they had just launched.
+They were in need of a technical developer due to their growth and I didn't hesitate to take the position.
+During my time at With A Twist Studio, I faced a tremendous amount of good and at times fun challenges.
+Not only was I responsible for the entire studio from a technical standpoint, but I was also tasked with supporting the production team's pipeline by writing automated Python scripts and managing the render farm.
+This was where I first started using Python, incorporating it into every aspect of my job and daily tasks.
+I loved working there, and the people and culture were amazing.

 ##### Latcha & Associates